Our Recipe Book ·

-Home > pages > dads-recipe-book > Sourdough Banana Zucchini Bread
+Home > pages > stevens-recipe-book > Sourdough Banana Zucchini Bread

 Yields: 1 loaf

 Prep time: 20 min

 1 cup granulated sugar (plus a quarter cup if you want a sweeter bread...I do)